Online-Vitals-Monitor/Online-Vitals-Monitor/CONTRIBUTING.md

 ## Code of Conduct
-Reference the project/community behavior expectations and reporting process.
+Our outlines for community behavior and reporting is outlined here in our [Team Charter](https://docs.google.com/document/d/19p_YiyR0qCr-rs2crD8rEdsUUafsTqhl/edit?usp=sharing&ouid=112689279272282278804&rtpof=true&sd=true).
+Project behavior and git procedures are written below for user guidelines.

 ## Getting Started